MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 If the *@"user.email"* key isn't found in the list, Fraud Protection returns "Unknown."

 You can also specify your own default value as the fifth parameter.
-For more information, see the [List operators](fpl-lang-ref.md#list-operators) section earlier in this topic.
+For more information, see the [Logical operators](fpl-lang-ref.md#logical-operators) section earlier in this topic.

 The **Lookup** operator always returns a *String* value.
 To convert this value to an *Int*, *Double*, or *DateTime* value, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).